GromovoiStanislav/Socket.io-WS/README.md

 - 12 - Example WS with JWT (JS)
 - 13 - Real-Time Applications with Socket.io, Express (JS)
 - 14 - Real-Time Applications with Socket.io, Authentication and TelegramBot (JS)
+- 15 - Real-Time Applications with Socket.io, Authentication and TelegramBot (JS)